 “In climates with markedly contrasting seasons, it’s quite common to rehair bows in the spring and fall due to changes in humidity,” adds Strings Magazine.

 Note that if you play with a carbon fiber bow, it won’t react as much to tension changes in the hairs as they shrink and expand with humidity.

-How often should I rehair my bow?
-It depends on your playing style, climate, and who you ask.
+There’s no silver bullet which indicates how long a violin, viola or cello bow lasts before it needs to be rehaired.
+Instead, it depends on your playing style, climate, and who you ask.
 If you play with one of our carbon fiber bows, we recommend rehairing your CodaBow every 6 to 12 months.